rishabh-malik/learn-html/README.md

 # learn-html
-Here you will find all the useful resouces for html learning. hope this will help you. happy learning.
+Here you will find all the useful resources for html learning. hope this will help you. happy learning.

 #HTML RESOURCES
 ----